Crypto ETP investors waive a yearly $64.9M in staking rewards

 Ethereum ETPs and liquid staking

-Another opportunity for earning staking yield lies in Ether (ETH) investments.
+Another opportunity for earning staking rewards lies in Ether (ETH) investments.
 At the moment, ETH still operates as a Proof-of-Work asset, but it is projected that the ETH migration to a Proof-of-Stake asset will be completed sometime in 2022.

 Currently, ETH holders that own less than the minimum staking amount (32 ETH) can participate in what is known as liquid staking by joining staking pools through platforms such as Lido.
 Liquid staking allows holders to earn rewards on staked assets without “locking” them - in other words, without losing access to their funds.
 This is done through the issuance of a tokenized version of the staked funds, which is a derivative that can be stored, transferred, spent, or traded like the original asset.

-Although it is probably infeasible for ETP providers to make use of liquid staking solutions to stake ETH pre-merge, it’s likely that after the merge, a lot of ETH ETP investors will realize that they are missing out on easy yield.
+Although it is probably infeasible for ETP providers to make use of liquid staking solutions to stake ETH pre-merge, it’s likely that after the merge, a lot of ETH ETP investors will realize that they are missing out on easy returns.

 Crypto investment products flourish amid market expansion